Kalaripayattu: Chuvadu and Vadivu

 A number of South Asian fighting styles remain closely connected to yoga, dance and performing arts.
 Some of the choreographed sparring in Kalaripayattu can be applied to dance and Kathakali dancers who knew Kalaripayattu were believed to be markedly better than other performers.
 Some traditional Indian classical dance schools still incorporate martial arts as part of their exercise regimen.

 Kalaripayattu techniques are a combination of steps (Chuvadu) and postures (Vadivu).
 Chuvadu literally means 'steps', the basic steps of the martial arts.
 Vadivu literally means 'postures' or stances which are the foundations of Kalaripayattu training.
 They are named after animals, and are usually presented in eight forms.
 Styles differ considerably from one tradition to another.
 Not only do the names of poses differ, but their utilization and interpretation vary depending on the gurukkal, and the traditions of the kalari.
 Each stance has its own style, combination, and function.
 These techniques vary from one style to another.

 Adaption of new techniques

 A Kalari practitioner might encounter new fighting techniques from an enemy combatant.
 The Kalari practitioner would need to learn how to anticipate, adapt to and neutralize these new techniques.
 This is especially seen in the Southern style of Kalaripayattu, which is believed to have been adapted and modified during wars with Tamil kingdoms to counter martial arts like Silambam, which was one of the main martial art forms practiced by Tamil soldiers at the time.

 Massage

-Kalari Uzhichil, a 14-day body massage typically done during the rainy season in Kerala, is traditionally performed for Kalari students but is also available to the general public.

 As a result of learning about the human body, Indian martial artists became knowledgeable in the fields of traditional medicine and massage.
 Kalaripayattu teachers often provide massages (uzhichil) with medicinal oils to their students in order to increase their physical flexibility or to treat muscular injuries.
 Such massages are generally termed thirumal and the unique massage given to increase flexibility is known as katcha thirumal.